-“Bizmentors is a mentoring programme for small business owners and start-up/emerging businesses in Galway.
-It aims to provide free access to business expertise and wisdom to people in small businesses who may otherwise have difficulty accessing such expertise.”
+“bizmentors® is a mentoring programme for small business owners and start-up/emerging businesses/ social enterprises and community groups.
+It aims to provide free access to business expertise and wisdom to people in small businesses/social enterprises who may otherwise have difficulty accessing such expertise.”

 “Mentoring is off-line given by one person to another, in confidence, supporting the person to make significant transitions in knowledge, work or thinking.
 In the relationship the Mentor supports and challenges the Mentee.
 The Mentor is resourceful and responsible.
 The Mentor has experience and developed expertise in the area under discussion.”